Let’s call Atlanta United what it is: an average MLS team

 The attacking style is the same.
 The loyal fan base is the same (if increasingly restless).
 The recent results, though, clearly are not.

-Atlanta United begins its eighth season in MLS on Saturday, pushing the team one year further from its past glories when it sat atop the league and was its marquee club.
+Atlanta United begins its eighth season Saturday, pushing the team one year further from past glories when it sat atop MLS and was the league’s marquee club.

 And, as such, it’s well past time to stop thinking about the club in that way.
 Its aspirations and intent remain high — owner Arthur Blank’s team has been in the top five in total salary for the past four years — but the performance on the field has not matched the investment from ownership or the team’s devoted supporters.